 This statement correctly recognizes that adult education centres, such as European-American University, may have their origins and maintain their operations independently from national systems of education, and goes on to say that some (as in the case of the University) may also be transnational education providers.
 It recommends an approach to recognition based on the gathering of information and research about the institution in question.
 Having given an example of the approach for dealing with a credential from a religious institution that is not accredited by the relevant quality assurance authority in the home country, it recommends that “An analysis of the qualification may lead to some form of recognition, on the basis of the course entry requirements, duration, structure, learning outcomes and any external quality assurance mechanisms which may apply.
 Details of research conducted and the decision made are then saved centrally to ensure consistency in future assessments.” (p.
 70)

 Another approach is offered by the Union Nacional de Educacion Superior Continua Organizada and its UNESCO Centre Central and South America.
-In its publication “International Handbook of Universities” 2018 edition, this organization devotes a section to Transnational Universities (in which it lists the Western Orthodox University), explaining,
+In its publication “International Handbook of Universities” 2018 edition, this organization devotes a section to Transnational Universities, explaining,